jyothi-mudur/udacity-capstone-project-mlnd/README.md

-# udacity-capstone-project-mlnd

-Machine Learning Engineer Nanodegree
+#Machine Learning Engineer Nanodegree
-Capstone Project
+##Capstone Project
-Image Detection for Facial Attribute - Smiling
+###Image Detection for Facial Attribute - Smiling

 Dataset:
 CelibA dataset is used for this project.